OpenEvalProject/evals/manuscripts/elife-38790/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/38790/elife-38790-fig7-v2.jpg)

-**Figure 7.:** n = 20).Panels below each schematic show corresponding normalized response rates during training and during testing in either context.
+**Figure 7.:** Panels below each schematic show corresponding normalized response rates during training and during testing in either context.
 (C) shows percent change in peak time in either context during testing, relative to initial training (±SEM).
-Stars indicate significance.10.7554/eLife.38790.028Figure 7—source data 1.Figure 7.
+Stars indicate significance.

 This hypothesis was confirmed, as shown in Figure 7, which compares responding during initial training to testing in the original training (i.e. no-change) context or the novel (i.e. change) context (Figure 7A and B, bottom panels, respectively).
 Figure 7C shows percent change in peak times in both contexts during testing, relative to initial training.
 Short, unchanged cue responding shifted in both contexts.
 Critically, this transfer was attenuated during testing in the no-change context [No-change context shift, M = 19% + /- 6% SEM, t(19) = 3.01, p<0.01; Change-context shift, M = 46% + /- 12% SEM, t(19) = 4.20, p<.005; No-change context shift vs. Change context shift, t(19) = −2.70, p<0.05; ANOVA: Phase X Test Context, F(2,32) = 11.16, p<0.001; Phase, F(2,32) = 65.25, p<0.001; Cue, F(1,16) = 392.28, p<0.001; Phase X Cue, F(2,32) = 37.33, p<0.001].
 Moreover, responding to the long, changed cue also shifted leftward in the no-change context relative to the peak-times in the change context [M = 84% + /- 11% SEM vs. 127% ± 8% SEM from training, respectively; t(19) = −3.31, p<.005], supporting the notion that the temporal expectations for both cues change in a correlated manner.